openjs-foundation/cross-project-council/proposals/hackygolucky-EXPECTATIONS/EXPECTATIONS.md

   - The Foundation staff, executive director, and board should follow a "servant leadership" style.
   - Non-corporate member representation in budget / finance subcommittee
   - Projects values should drive foundation focus and priority
-  - No "pay to play" in technical participation
   - Earmarking allowed with flexibility in budgeting for concerns and needs of individual projects
   - Value satisfaction: regular feedback from projects
 - Executive Director required to work directly with projects to gather strategy and budget needs for upcoming roadmaps including but not limited to: